 - Take the MRI screening questionnaire: Most MRI facilities require patients to record their medical history, such as pregnancy, medications being taken, or other health conditions, prior to the imaging test.

-- Inform the radiologist of any metal implants: Since MRI utilizes strong magnetic and radio waves to examine your body, metal items in your body such as knee replacements or pacemakers may be impacted.
+- Inform the radiologist of any metal implants: Since MRI utilizes strong magnetic and radio waves to examine your body, metal items in your body, such as knee replacements or pacemakers, may be impacted.

 - Arrive early for the exam: Give yourself around 30 minutes to prepare for the MRI.
-After checking in for your MRI, you maybe asked to:
+After checking in for your MRI, you may be asked to:

 - Change into a hospital gown